janolaboork/ci-jenkins-junit/README.md

 # ci-jenkins-junit
 Continuous Integration with Jenkins: Repo using JUnit tests
+Update just to test if Jenkins will see it